hsachinraj/GitHub-AzureDevOps/readme.md

     ![](./images/image43.png)

+  1. If you receive an error promting you to configure user .name and user.email in git, open a command prompt and enter the following command to set your user name and email address:
+      ````
+      git config --global user.name "Your Name"
+      git config --global user.name "Your Email Address"
+      ````

 10. Press the **Synchronize Changes** button at the bottom of the window to push the commit to the server.
 Confirm if prompted.